sigmatrix-dev1/interex-staging/2FA-IMPLEMENTATION.md

 - 2FA bypass prevention - cannot complete login without valid code

 ## Next Steps
-You can now test the 2FA functionality by:
+You can test the 2FA functionality by:
 1. Running your app locally with `npm run dev`
 2. Creating a user account
 3. Setting up 2FA from the user dropdown